 Flamsteed’s Atlas Coelestis

-Celestial mapping took another major stride in the 18th century with the work of the first Astronomer Royal of England, John Flamsteed, who catalogued nearly 3000 stars with unprecedented precision from the newly founded Royal Observatory at Greenwich.
+Celestial mapping took another major stride in the 18th century with the work of the first Astronomer Royal of England, John Flamsteed (1646–1719), who catalogued nearly 3000 stars with unprecedented precision from the newly founded Royal Observatory at Greenwich.
 Flamsteed’s star catalogue was published posthumously in 1725 in Volume 3 of his Historia Coelestis Britannica; the catalogue section itself was called Catalogus Britannicus.
 Four years later came Atlas Coelestis, a set of 25 elegantly engraved celestial charts based entirely on Flamsteed’s own observations.
 The far southern skies, below the horizon of Greenwich, are covered by one small chart based on the observations made by Halley at St Helena.
-This southern chart depicts the 12 constellations of Keyser and de Houtman plus Halley’s Robur Carolinum.
+This southern chart depicts the 12 constellations of Keyser and de Houtman plus Halley’s own invention, Robur Carolinum, now obsolete.

 Flamsteed’s stars were divided into 55 constellations.
 Two Ptolemaic constellations, Ara and Corona Australis, were omitted because they were too far south for him to see.
 He accepted six of the constellations invented by Hevelius (Canes Venatici, Lacerta, Leo Minor, Lynx, Sextans, and Vulpecula), whereas today’s sky includes a seventh, Scutum; this was reinstated by Johann Bode in his Uranographia of 1801.
 Flamsteed’s remaining three non-Ptolemaic constellations were Camelopardalis, Coma Berenices, and Monoceros.